 Always ensure that you log in with the new password only after you have scanned and removed the virus.
 Otherwise, the virus can get your new password as soon as you key it in, and the process will continue.

-If you are a victim of Mailer Daemon spam, we recommend informing your mail contacts about the same and inform them about any suspicious activity initiated from your email address.
-Always remember, every link in a virus chain is important!
+If you are a victim of mailer-daemon spam, we recommend informing your mail contacts about the same and informing them about any suspicious activity initiated from your email address.
+Always remember, that every link in a virus chain is important!

 Paying attention to what pages you visit, what links you open, and what you download always ensures your safety from unwanted spam attacks.
 While you might be busy browsing, you can end up being prey to data snoopers, hackers, and spammers.